flekschas/regl-scatterplot/paper.md

 In the future, we plan to add built-in support for streaming tiled Apache Arrow files in `regl-scatterplot` to further improve the performance.
-We also plan to move as much or ideally all of `regl-scatterplot` code to web workers, which would help to avoid any performance impact on the main thread.
+We also plan to move as much or ideally all of `regl-scatterplot`'s code to web workers, which would help to avoid any performance impact on the main thread.

 # Acknowledgements